Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Experiments

-In this section, numerical examples show the convergences of ADMM-O$\ell_{1, 2}$, ADMM-O$\ell_{2}$, and other methods.
-We examine a tiny, dense example of an ordered $\ell_{2}$ regularization, where the feature matrix A has n = 1500 examples and p = 5000 features.
-We generate synthetic data as follows: We create a matrix $A$ and choose $A_{i,j}$ using $\mathcal{N}(0,1)$ and then normalize columns of the matrix $A$ to have the unit $\ell_{2}$ norm. $x^{0}\in \mathbb{R}^{p}$ is generated such that each sampled from $x^{0}\sim$ $\mathcal{N}(0,0.02)$ is a Gaussian distribution.
+In this section, numerical examples show the convergences of ADMM-O$\ell_{1, 2}$, ADMM-O$\ell_{2}$, and~other methods.
+A tiny, dense example of an~ordered $\ell_{2}$ regularization is examined, where~the feature matrix A has n = 1500 examples and p = 5000 features.
+Synthetic data is generated as follows: create a~matrix $A$ and choose $A_{i,j}$ using $\mathcal{N}(0,1)$ and then normalize columns of the matrix $A$ to have the unit $\ell_{2}$ norm. $x^{0}\in \mathbb{R}^{p}$ is generated such that each sampled from $x^{0}\sim$ $\mathcal{N}(0,0.02)$ is a~Gaussian distribution.
 Label b is calculated as b = A*$x^{0}$ + v, where v $\sim$ $\mathcal{N}(0,10^{-3}*I)$, which is the Gaussian noise.
-We assign a penalty parameter $\rho$ = 1.0, an over-relaxed parameter $\alpha$ = 1.0, and termination tolerances $\epsilon^{abs} \leq 10^{-4}$ and $\epsilon^{rel} \leq 10^{-2}$.
-Variables $u^{0}\in \mathbb{R}^{p}$ and $z^{0}\in \mathbb{R}^{p}$ are initialized to be zero. $\lambda \in \mathbb{R}^{p}$ is a non-increasing ordered vector according to section (\ref{AnlaysisLambda}) and algorithm (\ref{alg:lambdaseq}).
-Figure \ref{fig:OL1OL12}(a) and \ref{fig:OL1OL12}(b) indicate the convergence of ADMM-O$\ell_{2}$ and ADMM-O$\ell_{1, 2}$, respectively.
-Figure \ref{fig:figOL1figL1}(a) and \ref{fig:figOL1figL1}(b) show the convergence of the ordered $\ell_{1}$ regularization and the lasso, respectively.
-From the Figure \ref{fig:OL1OL12} and \ref{fig:figOL1figL1}, we can see that the ordered $\ell_{2}$ regularization converges faster than all algorithms.
-The ordered $\ell_{1}$, lasso, ordered $\ell_{1, 2}$ and ordered $\ell_{2}$ take less than 80, 30, 30, and 10 iterations, respectively to converge.
+A penalty parameter $\rho$ = 1.0, an~over-relaxed parameter $\alpha$ = 1.0, and~termination tolerances $\epsilon^{abs} \leq 10^{-4}$ and $\epsilon^{rel} \leq 10^{-2}$ are used.
+Variables $u^{0}\in \mathbb{R}^{p}$ and $z^{0}\in \mathbb{R}^{p}$ are initialized to be zero. $\lambda \in \mathbb{R}^{p}$ is a~non-increasing ordered sequence according to Section \ref{AnlaysisLambda} and Algorithm \ref{alg:lambdaseq}.
+Figure \ref{fig:OL1OL12}a,b indicates the convergence of ADMM-O$\ell_{2}$ and ADMM-O$\ell_{1, 2}$, respectively.
+Figure \ref{fig:figOL1figL1}a,b shows the convergence of the ordered $\ell_{1}$ regularization and the lasso, respectively.
+It can be seen from the Figures \ref{fig:OL1OL12} and \ref{fig:figOL1figL1} that the ordered $\ell_{2}$ regularization converges faster than all algorithms.
+The~ordered $\ell_{1}$, lasso, ordered $\ell_{1, 2}$, and~ordered $\ell_{2}$ take less than 80, 30, 30, and~10 iterations, respectively to converge.
 Dual is not guaranteed to be feasible.
-Therefore, we also need to compute a level of infeasibility of dual.
-A numerical experiment terminates whenever both the infeasibility ($\hat{w}$) and relative primal-dual gap ($\delta(b)$) are less than equal to $\lambda(1) *$Tolinfeas ($\epsilon^{infeas}=10^{-6}$) and TolRelGap ($\epsilon^{gap}=10^{-6}$), respectively.
-We harness synthetic data provided by \cite{bogdan2013statistical} for the ordered $\ell_{1}$ regularization.
-We generate the same data for the lasso as for the ordered $\ell_{2}$ regularization except for an initial value of $\lambda$.
-For the lasso, we set $\lambda = 0.1*\lambda_{max}$, where $\lambda_{max}=\|A^{T}*b\|_{\infty}$.
-We also use 10-fold cross-validation (cv) with the lasso.
-For further details about this step, see \cite{boyd2011distributed}.
+Therefore, a~level of infeasibility of dual is also needed to compute.
+A~numerical experiment terminates whenever both the infeasibility ($\hat{w}$) and relative primal-dual gap ($\delta(b)$) are less than equal to $\lambda(1) ($Tolinfeas ($\epsilon^{infeas}=10^{-6}$) and TolRelGap ($\epsilon^{gap}=10^{-6}$), respectively) the ordered $\ell_{1}$ regularization harness synthetic data provided by Reference~\citep{bogdan2013statistical}.
+The~same data is generated for the lasso as for the ordered $\ell_{2}$ regularization except for an~initial value of $\lambda$.
+For the lasso, set~$\lambda = 0.1*\lambda_{max}$, where~$\lambda_{max}=\|A^{T}*b\|_{\infty}$.
+The researchers also use 10-fold cross-validation (cv) with the lasso.
+For~further details about this step, see Reference~\citep{boyd2011distributed}.